khpavel/clindoc-app-backend/API_SPECIFICATION.md

 **Notes:**
 - If the CSR document doesn't exist for the study, it will be automatically created with default sections.
 - This endpoint uses the same normalized CSR loading logic as `GET /api/v1/csr/document/{document_id}`, ensuring consistent behavior.
-- Internally, it finds or creates a default `Document` of type "csr" for the study, then ensures the linked `CsrDocument` exists.
+- Internally, it finds or creates a default `Document` of type "csr" for the study, then ensures the linked `OutputDocument` exists.
 - The returned CSR document may have a `document_id` field linking it to the `Document` model for navigation consistency.

 **Error Responses:**